 In September 2014, the HKICPA issued the final version of HKFRS 9, bringing together all phases of the financial instruments project to replace HKAS 39 and all previous versions of HKFRS 9.
 The standard introduces new requirements for classification and measurement, impairment and hedge accounting.
 The Group expects to adopt HKFRS 9 from 1 January 2018.
-During 2015, the Group performed a high-level assessment of the impact of the adoption of HKFRS 9.
-This preliminary assessment is based on currently available information and may be subject to changes arising from further detailed analyses or additional reasonable and supportable information being made available to the Group in the future.
-The expected impacts arising from the adoption of HKFRS 9 are summarised as follows:
+The Group is currently assessing the impact of the standard upon adoption.